pakdevs/tribune-server/README.md

 Optional behaviors (flags):

 - `PK_ABOUT_GNEWS_SEARCH_FALLBACK=1`
-  - Enables GNews Search fallback for `scope=about` when top-headlines/Webz return empty.
+  - Enables GNews Search fallback for `scope=about` when top-headlines return empty.
 Uses `q=Pakistan` without a country constraint.
 - `PK_SOFT_429=1`
   - When upstream returns 429 and there is no stale cache, the server responds with `200 { items: [], rateLimited: true }` and header `X-Soft-429: 1` instead of a hard 429.
 This prevents hard failures in the UI during temporary rate-limit windows.
 Respect `Retry-After` when present.